 Using Jose Ramos-Horta’s living room floor as a base in Dili, Oliver travelled widely in the countryside to take historic and memorable black and white images.
 Many of his pictures were used in the mid-1970s in East Timor solidarity publications worldwide.

-A small sample of his images from that time can be viewed in the Oliver Strewe Album on the Timor Archives pages on Picasa.
+A small sample of his images from that time can be viewed in CHART’s Oliver Strewe Album .

 In these internet days, it is common to see Timor images circulated widely without knowledge of, or credit to, their origins or creator.
 That is certainly the case with Oliver Strewe’s images as well as those of other well-known pre-invasion professional photographers like Elaine Briere, Bob Hannan and Penny Tweedie.